The Atelier Pigment Masterclass

 • It is highly recommended that you purchase trip cancellation/travel insurance for this trip.
 Once the trip is confirmed, additional information and travel details will be provided.

-• These Masterclasses are designed for photographers — whether emerging, semi-professional, or established — who are eager to sharpen their eye and deepen their understanding of contemporary photography.
+• This Masterclass is designed for photographers — whether emerging, semi-professional, or established — who are eager to sharpen their eye and deepen their understanding of contemporary photography.
 While no institutional background or academic training is required, participants must have a well-developed photographic practice, as a significant part of the program is dedicated to in-depth portfolio reviews.
 This immersive experience is conceived to challenge your photographic approach, provide critical feedback from leading professionals, and open new perspectives for the development of your work.

 • Yes.
 The Masterclass is built around small-group encounters with dedicated time to talk directly with photographers, curators, gallery directors, and institutional leaders — in an intimate setting designed to encourage real conversation.